leizhao2018/aa/README.md

 # check-the-data
-The function of check data:
+The function of check reformat data:
 1. Check the name of the data files, the name have the "Lowell-SN", and the lowell-sn have 4 alphabet;
    sometimes, the name lack of two alphabet, so, we need to complete it.
 2. Some longitude and latitude data is not the standard data(standard data is like 1234.1234).